 If you receive your primary care, dental care, or vision care at SBCHC, you are considered a patient of the South Boston Community Health Center.
-As a patient, you can request a COVID vaccine appointment through MyChart or call our COVID Vaccine hotline at (617) 826-1150.
+As a patient, you can request a COVID vaccine appointment through MyChart or call us at (617) 269-7500.

 If you are not a patient at the South Boston Community Health Center, you can still get vaccinated with us.
 We have plenty of open slots!
 To book your COVID vaccine appointment, use our open scheduling link.

 Requirements for Patients and Non-SBCHC Patients younger than 18 years-old